Everything you need to know about peer-to-peer lending

 Investment can be tax-free.
 Peer-to-peer loans can be put within an Individual Savings Account (ISA) – known as an innovative finance ISA – so that returns are tax-free

-What are the disadvantages of peer-to-peer lending?
+What are the disadvantages of peer-to-peer lending for lenders?

 Risk.
 If borrowers default on loans you could lose your investment